 It's probably not a superhero movie unless it has a sequel (or five), so it seems rather overdue that "The Incredibles" is getting a second installment.
 The original film, released in 2004, grossed over $631 million worldwide.

 "The Incredibles" was directed by Brad Bird, who is currently calling the shots on one of Disney's super-secret live-action projects, "Tomorrowland," which stars George Clooney and hits theaters on May 22, 2015.
-Bird will also be involved in the "Incredibles" sequel in some capacity.
+We're assuming he'll be involved in the "Incredibles" sequel in some capacity.

 3. "Pirates of the Caribbean 5" is still a ways on the horizon.